Pan Atlantic Foundation

 1. Make sure your student keeps the itemized bill/prescription.
 It will list the Rx and the price of each Rx.

-2. Print, complete and sign the Insurance Clam Form
+2. Print, complete, and sign the Insurance Claim Form

 3. Mail or e-mail the claim form within 60 days of the medical visit.